 Current USF Law Fellowships

-The Criminal and Juvenile Justice Law Clinic at the University of San Francisco School of Law is seeking a clinical law fellow to assist in the supervision and management of the clinic.
-The Hamill Fellow's duties will include direct supervision of case work by clinic students and clinic classroom teaching in coordination with clinic faculty.
+The Criminal and Juvenile Justice Law Clinic at the University of San Francisco School of Law is assisted by a clinical law fellow who helps supervise and manage the clinic.
+The Hamill Fellow's duties include direct supervision of case work by clinic students and clinic classroom teaching in coordination with clinic faculty.
+The Hamill Fellowship is a two-year position currently held by M. Kamran Meyer, a 2008 graduate of the USF School of Law.

 A successor to our first in-house program, the criminal clinic remains a core component of the USF Law Clinics.
 Students enrolled in this clinic represent indigent defendants in all phases of criminal proceedings, from arraignment through trial and occasional interlocutory appeals.
 They also represent defendants in juvenile court delinquency proceedings.